 Hyperight

-Things to Know When Building a Data Team
+Things to Know when Building a Data Team

 team, data team, management, team memebers

-This article will try to summarize several tips and recommendations that will help organisations with their intention to utilise the data they have with the right people working with it.
+This article will try to summarize several tips and recommendations that will help organizations with their intention to utilise the data they have with the right people working with it.
 For sure there is much other useful information and we are hopeful that we can identify and share them with you in some of our future reads.

 Roles in a Data Team